Something Fishy: Part 1

 A few small twisties around the long lakes mean the Boxster gets to stretch its legs a little, knowing that we won't lose the little Toyota behind us.
 The snarl of the rev-match with each downshift, and the growl as the revs build is intoxicating, so I do lots of shifting just for fun.
 You could leave it in fourth the whole way through and the big motor would pull effortlessly, but where's the fun in that?

-With a decent set of kilometres behind us, we pull into Bangor for the night and grab a reasonable meal before bunking down.
 No rush in the morning as we've decided to take the coast road for a change and see a bit of the northern Maine coastline.

-Perhaps a few fishing villages?
-An ice cream?
-The sights and smells of the ocean!
 I've not been along there in 40ish years, so it will be rather nice for a change.

 Looking forward to the second leg!